open-austin/data-portal-analysis/README.md

 [![Build Status](https://travis-ci.org/open-austin/data-portal-analysis.svg?branch=develop)](https://travis-ci.org/open-austin/data-portal-analysis)

+We're currently developing the second release of the Portal Analyzer; previous releases can be found [on this page](https://github.com/open-austin/data-portal-analysis/releases).

 ## Current project goals

 Write code that grabs specific pieces of information from Austin's public data portal and rearranges it into a format that's useful for analysis.